Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Future Studies

 \section{Future Studies}

-In this study, we did not apply extinction on the mock data cube because this is the work purely on testing the kinematic and stellar populations recovery via full-spectrum fitting.
+In this study, we did not apply extinction on the mock data cube because this work is purely on testing the kinematics and stellar population recovery via full-spectrum fitting.
 In real edge-on galaxies, extinction can have an essential effect because it can obscure nearly 50\% of the total light from stars in the thin disk, making SNR in this region lower.
 With the \galcraft{} code, we can test the kinematics and stellar population recovery of mock cubes with extinction.
 The extinction model in \eglx{} is assumed as a double exponential distribution mainly in the thin disk, which can be integrated through the line-of-sight, and each particle will have a \ebv{} value.
-Then, we can add the extinction effect to the spectrum by using a specific reddening curve (e.g., \citealt{1989ApJ...345..245C, 2000ApJ...533..682C}), which is also the strategy that \ppxf{} applies to estimate extinction. \cite{2018MNRAS.478.2633G} has already tested the effect of extinction on full-spectrum fitting results using one stellar population template, we can re-investigate it with a realistic \eglx{} model and also study how different extinction models can affect the results.
+Then, we can add the extinction effect to the spectrum by using a specific reddening curve (e.g., \citealt{1989ApJ...345..245C, 2000ApJ...533..682C}), which is also the strategy that \ppxf{} applies to estimate extinction. \cite{2018MNRAS.478.2633G} has already tested the effect of extinction on full-spectrum fitting results using one stellar population template, we can re-investigate this question with comprehensive mock IFS Milky-Way data from the Galactic chemical evolution model S21 and also study how different extinction models can affect the projected galaxy properties.
 In addition, several non-asymmetric features should be added to the chemical evolution model like the spiral arms, bars, mergers, and halo particles to mimic a more realistic MW.
-It is also necessary to add gas emissions to \galcraft{}.
+It is also necessary to add gas emissions spectral features.

 There are several improvements can be made to the choice of SSP models.
 The current version of \galcraft{} has embedded MILES and PEGASE-HR templates.
 In the future, we will add other empirical models such as BC03 \citep{2003MNRAS.344.1000B}, X-Shooter \citep{2022A&A...661A..50V}, and theoretical models like STARBURST99 \citep{1999ApJS..123....3L} and BPASS \citep{2017PASA...34...58E}, which can satisfy different science goals since different models have different advantages.
 Some interesting tests can also be executed, e.g., using one SSP model to generate mock cubes and fit them with another model, which can help study the effect of SSP template uncertainties on full-spectrum fitting results.